tacticdemonic/sb-logger-extension/sb-logger-extension/README.md

 7. **Track performance**: See your running P/L and ROI at the top of the popup
 8. **View Chart**: Click 📊 View Chart to see a visual graph of your P/L vs Expected EV over time
 9. Use **Export JSON** or **Export CSV** to download, or **Clear All** to delete

+## Auto-Fill Stakes (Complete Feature - v1.0.37!)

+The extension now fully implements automatic Kelly stake calculation and filling across all exchanges using a cross-origin broker pattern:

+### How to use:
+1. Click the extension icon and go to **⚙️ Auto-Fill** settings
+2. Enable **"Enable automatic stake input on betting slip"**
+3. Select which exchanges you want (Betfair, Smarkets, Matchbook, Betdaq)
+4. When browsing surebet.com, **click a stake indicator** from your bet row (e.g., the stake amount)
+5. You'll be redirected to the exchange betting slip
+6. Your calculated Kelly stake will automatically populate on the betting slip

+### How it works (Complete Pipeline):
+1. **Stake indicator clicked** → Broker service stores bet data (in-memory + backup storage)
+2. **Navigate to exchange** → Content script queries broker for pending bet
+3. **Broker retrieves data** → Returns cached bet data from safe background context
+4. **Kelly calculation** → Extension calculates optimal stake based on odds/probability
+5. **Auto-fill stake** → Betting slip input receives calculated amount
+6. **Validation** → Odds compared; warning shown if significantly changed
+7. **Success notification** → User sees confirmation stake was filled
+8. **You review & place** → You manually confirm odds and place the bet
+9. **Fallback chain** → If broker unavailable: Storage → Document referrer → Parent frame

+### Supported Exchanges:
+- ✅ **Betfair** - Fully supported (v1.0+)
+- ✅ **Smarkets** - Complete (v1.0.37: Broker + Kelly calculation)
+- ✅ **Matchbook** - Fully supported (v1.0+)
+- ✅ **Betdaq** - Fully supported (v1.0+)

+### Settings:
+- **Per-exchange toggle**: Enable/disable for each exchange individually
+- **Disabled by default**: Must explicitly enable for safety
+- **Timeout**: Waits up to 10 seconds for betting slip to appear
+- **Odds Validation**: Warns if odds change after you clicked the bet

+### Odds Validation ⚠️
+The extension compares the odds from your surebet.com link with the current odds on the betting slip:
+- If odds differ slightly (±0.01), auto-fill proceeds silently
+- If odds change significantly, you'll see a warning notification but auto-fill still happens
+- This helps you catch when odds have shifted before placing the bet

 ## What gets saved
 Each bet record includes: